rdinch/MathResourceStudio-Help/docs/creating-math-documents/add-a-header.md

 The Header area is located at the very top of a document page.
 By default a very simple header is added to the top of the page starting on page two.
 To access the Header dialog, a math document must be open.
 Select Header in the Document area of the ribbon to open the dialog.

+!!! tip
-TIP: When the header is displayed on a page, double-click anywhere in the header to open the Header dialog.
+    When the header is displayed on a page, double-click anywhere in the header to open the Header dialog.

 Collapse All or Expand All Options